camilo1498/gallery_media_picker/README.md

 ###  `pathList Callback`
 This callback is triggered whenever the user selects or deselects media items.

-It returns a list of PickedAssetModel objects representing the currently selected files (images or videos), which you can store, preview, or process as needed.
+It returns a list of PickedAssetModel objects representing the currently selected files (images, GIF or videos), which you can store, preview, or process as needed.

 ---